databrickslabs/partner-connect-api/OnboardingDoc.md

 # Changelog

+## V2.0.5
+- Added SEMANTIC_LAYER and DATA_GOVERNANCE categories
+- Added new UC data privileges to the Enum.
+These are unused by the test suite, but reflect per-partner configuration in Databricks.

 ## V2.0.4
 - Added databricks_jdbc_url to the connect api for use with the new Databricks JDBC driver.
 - Added is_sql_warehouse to the connect api.